aalbin/trinity4j/README.md

 ## get nodes by relation
 ```
-var user = t4j.ref.User('id1');
+var user = t4j.ref.User('id1'),
-var lovers = t4j.ref.User.byRelation('InLoveWith').to(user).return();	// use to or from to define direction of relation, and chain the return command to the entity to output it in the result set
+	lovers = t4j.ref.User.byRelation('InLoveWith').to(user).return();	// use to or from to define direction of relation, and chain the return command to the entity to output it in the result set
 var dbset = t4j.DbSet(user, lovers);
 t4j.get(dbset, function(err, results){ ... });
 ```